 What I take away from this whole mess is that this is a systems issue rather than a one-off.
 The way police are trained to handle a criminal brandishing a box-cutter is not the right way to handle a “wellness check” with someone who’s semi-conscious and has a box cutter because she’s been self-harming.

-It just seems absurd to send police to do an actual wellness check when what they’re trained to do is deal with criminals.
+It seems absurd to send police to do an actual wellness check when their training is in dealing with criminals.
 The last thing someone needs when they’re acutely unwell and vulnerable is to have a police officer show up with their bulletproof vest, their gun on their hip, and their handcuffs ready to slap on your wrists.

 Then your neighbours get see you dragged away in handcuffs.
 So much for privacy.
 Might as well put up a sign on your door: warning – crazy person lives here!

-And then if the police do haul you away to hospital, the local newspaper might run a headline about you being arrested.
+If the police haul you away to hospital, the local newspaper might run a headline about you being arrested.

 I’ve had the police show up at my door before.
 That could have been me.

 But if you ask me, it’s not us crazy people that are getting it wrong here.

 There’s more on mental illness stigma on the Stop Stigma page.